Professor Liz Corbett

 of Tropical Epidemiology

 Liz Corbett is a Wellcome Trust Senior Fellow and a Clinical Epidemiologist with the London School of Hygiene and Tropical Medicine, based full time in Blantyre, Malawi.
-Her main research interests concern control of TB in HIV prevalent populations from the public health perspective, with a focus on the epidemiology at primary care and community level, and intervention trials.
-She is a member of the Strategic and Technical Advisory Group for the TB Programme of the World Health Organization.
+Her main research interests concern HIV and TB in HIV prevalent populations from the public health perspective, with a focus on primary care and community level diagnostic interventions.
+She works closely with the World Health Organization, with previous membership of the Strategic and Technical Advisory Group for the TB Programme.
 Her research has highlighted the public health importance of undiagnosed infectious TB and community-level interventions providing access to TB and HIV diagnosis.
-She has ongoing research in self-testing for HIV, management of smear-negative TB suspects, TB diagnostic evaluation, and in the epidemiology of adolescent long-term survivors of mother-to-child transmission of HIV infection.
+She has ongoing research in self-testing for HIV, management of cough at primary care level, TB diagnostic impact evaluations, and adolescent long-term survivors of mother-to-child transmission of HIV infection.

 Liz contributes to the DBL MSc in Infectious Diseases, but does not teach face-to-face in London.

-My main research interest is in improving TB control in high HIV populations, with a special focus on exploring novel public health strategies with potential to increase access to TB diagnosis and treatment, with the focus on community-level TB and HIV diagnostic access interventions.
+My main research interests is in implementation research, exploring novel public health strategies with potential to increase access to HIV and TB diagnosis and treatment with focus on community-level and primary care diagnostic intervention trials.